 Yellow Tailed Congo Tetra (Alestopetersius caudalis)

 Yellow Tailed Congo Tetras are peaceful, lively and somewhat skittish.
 However, these Tetras make an ideal resident of the well-researched, larger community aquarium.
 Yellow Tailed Congo Tetras are shoaling species; therefore, it would be best to maintain them in a group of at least six individuals.
 Keeping these fish in more significant numbers will reward you with a more natural-looking display.
-In addition, The interaction between rival males is also fascinating to watch as they will reveal their best colours when fighting for female attention or hierarchical rank within the group.

 Ideal tankmates for Yellow Tailed Congo Tetras could include medium to large-sized Tetras, Cichlids, Barbs, Danios, Gouramis, Catfish and Loaches, avoiding much larger and more boisterous fish due to their timid nature.
-However, these fish might nip at slow-moving long-finned fish such as angelfish or fancy guppies; therefore, it is recommended that you avoid these fish.
+However, these fish might nip at slow-moving long-finned fish such as angelfish or fancy guppies; therefore, it is recommended that you avoid them.
 Also, as these Tetras have relatively long finnage, they should not be kept with known fin nippers such as Tiger Barbs.

 |Scientific Name||Alestopetersius caudalis|